-Your commercial real estate resume is like a property description: it provides vital statistics, highlights outstanding features and downplays any weaknesses in an attempt to pique the interest of the right investor.
+A commercial real estate resume is like a property description: it provides vital statistics, highlights, and outstanding features, and downplays any weaknesses in an attempt to pique the interest of the right investor.
 Except, in this case, the investment is in you.
-Remember that commercial real estate firms receive resumes all the time from individuals who are attracted to the career’s potential to earn big money, so make yours stand out or risk getting passed up.
+Remember that commercial real estate firms receive resumes from individuals attracted to the career due to its earning potential routinely.
+As such, it is important to include the right combination of information commercial real estate firms seeks to stand out from your competition.

 Emphasize Relevant Skills

 Employers often hire agents with little to no commercial real estate experience.
-To get your foot in the door, tout any skills or specialties that can easily transfer to this industry.
+To get your foot in the door, tout any skills or specialties that can transfer to the industry.
 For example, many jobs involve some aspects of sales, marketing, cold calling or networking, all of which are critical duties of a commercial real estate agent.
-Even seemingly menial tasks like conducting office tours, working with databases, pitching ideas or giving presentations can show a firm that you can easily transition into the commercial world.
+Even seemingly menial tasks like conducting office tours, working with databases, pitching ideas or giving presentations can demonstrate your ability to transition into a commercial real estate position successfully.

 Provide Measurable Results